drivechain-project/docs/bip1-hashrate-escrow.md

 A "Hashrate Escrow" is a clearer term for the concept of "locked to an SPV Proof", which is itself a restatement of the phrase "within a sidechain" as described in [a famous Oct 2014 paper](https://blockstream.com/sidechains.pdf) written partially by some Blockstream co-founders.

-The concept resembles a 2-of-3 multisig escrow, where the 3rd party (who will arbitrate any disputes) is the set of Bitcoin Miners.
-However, miners do not sign the transaction with a private key.
-Instead, they sign it by directing hashpower over it for a period of time.
+A Hashrate Escrow resembles a 2-of-3 multisig escrow, where the 3rd party (who will arbitrate any disputes) is a decentralized group of people: the dynamic-membership set of Bitcoin Miners.
+However, the 3rd party does not sign escrow-withdrawal transactions with a private key.
+Instead, these are "signed" by directing hashpower over them for a period of time.

 This project has [a website](http://www.drivechain.info/) which includes [a FAQ](http://www.drivechain.info/faq/index.html).